Yemeni civil war (1994): Background

+As a new oil field was brought online in the Hadhramaut Governorate in the south, southerners began to feel that their land, home to the majority of the country's oil reserves, was illegally appropriated as part of a planned conspiracy by the rulers of North Yemen.

+Finally, the newly unified nation faced political crisis when an estimated 800,000 Yemeni nationals and overseas workers were sent home by Saudi Arabia following Yemen's decision not to support Coalition forces in the Gulf War.
+Remittances from these workers, an important part of the economy, were slashed and many Yemenis were placed in refugee camps while the government decided where to house them and how to re-integrate them into the workforce.
+The repatriation of these Yemenis immediately increased the nation's population by 7%.

 Vice President Ali Salem al Beidh withdrew to Aden in August 1993 and said he would not return to the government until his grievances were addressed.
 These included northern violence against his Yemeni Socialist Party, as well as the economic marginalization of the south.
 Negotiations to end the political deadlock dragged on into 1994.
-The government of Prime Minister Haidar Abu Bakr al-Attas, the former PDRY Prime Minister, became ineffective due to political infighting.
+The government of Prime Minister Haidar Abu Bakr al-Attas, the former South Yemen Prime Minister, became ineffective due to political infighting.

 An accord between northern and southern leaders was signed in Amman, Jordan on 20 February 1994, but this could not stop the crisis.
+The overall security situation in the country has deteriorated, with accusations from southern leaders that there have been numerous killings targeting southerners and that northern leaders are working to gradually marginalize them and seize all power.
 During these tensions, both the northern and southern armies–which had never integrated–gathered on their respective frontiers.

-Events

-On 27 April, a major tank battle erupted in Amran, near Sana'a.
-Both sides accused the other of starting it.
-On 4 May, the southern air force bombed San'a and other areas in the north; the northern air force responded by bombing Aden.
-President Saleh declared a 30-day state of emergency, and foreign nationals began evacuating the country.
-Vice President al-Beidh was officially dismissed.
-South Yemen also fired Scud missiles into San'a, killing dozens of civilians.
-Prime Minister Haidar Abu Bakr al-Attas was dismissed on May 10 after appealing for outside forces to help end the war.

-On 20 May 1994, northern forces claimed to have overrun Al Anad Air Base, one of the key entry points to Aden.
-Later that day, President Saleh announced a three-day ceasefire for the occasion of the Eid al-Adha Muslim holiday.